DISPATCHES FROM EXOTIC LANDS

 In the mid-1970s, the Serengeti National Park had a black rhino population of about 700 animals, but rampant poaching meant just a handful of individuals remained by the early ‘80s.
 In 2019, nine black rhino were safely reintroduced to widen the genetic pool and bolster the greater Serengeti-Mara ecosystem’s rhino population, and every year the chances of seeing one grows.
 They are still an incredibly rare sighting in the Serengeti, but with an experienced guide by your side, you might just get lucky!

-In addition to all these key species, there are a whole host or rare and mysterious creatures that you may just spot on your Serengeti safari.
-Keep your eyes peeled for wild dogs, serval (including unusual black melanistic varieties), bat-eared fox, aardvarks, aardwolves and even pangolins!
+In addition to all these key species, there is a whole host of rare and mysterious creatures that you may just spot on your Serengeti safari.
+Keep your eyes peeled for wild dogs, serval (including unusual black melanistic varieties), bat-eared foxes, aardvarks, aardwolves and even pangolins!

 We offer bespoke travel arrangements and plenty of options for a tailormade Serengeti safari tour that fits you perfectly.